Transform Yourself. Transform the World.

 Pads for Peace Women’s Sanitary Hygiene Project

 Eliminate Poverty Now (EPN) was founded in 2008 as a social profit enterprise assisting African organizations and peoples to develop self-sustaining livelihoods and thus eliminate poverty.
 The founders manage the company as volunteers and all profits are reinvested in livelihood and sustainable business development for women and poor African people.
 EPN’s founders have worked closely with the Millennium Villages program of the United Nations and are seasoned professionals from the U.S. corporate private sector.
 Makapads is a Ugandan social enterprise based in Mbarara that uses local materials and manufacturing capabilities to provide low cost sanitary pads and other female hygiene products to poor Ugandan women.
 A major problem in countries like Uganda is that girls and young women drop out of school because of the non-availability of female hygiene products like sanitary pads so that they are deprived an education that would have enhanced their livelihood and led to greater prosperity and peace as they were sustainably employed.
-The main objective of this project is Investigate the worldwide best practices for low-cost sanitary pad development and marketing/delivery, especially for Base of Pyramid (BOP) women in developing countries.
+The main objective of this project is to investigate the worldwide best practices for low-cost sanitary pad development and marketing/delivery, especially for Base of Pyramid (BOP) women in developing countries.
 The end objective is to develop a marketing plan and market the products in Uganda and other African countries so as to provide young women with the requisite female hygiene products and keep them in school and other educational institutions.

 Opportunity International, Uganda/Kenya (under discussion)